 We expect 2009 selling, general and administrative expenses to increase in absolute dollars over 2008 levels reflecting higher China sales employee costs, increased depreciation, primarily related to our global Oracle implementation, and various sales growth initiatives, including distributor promotions.
 As a result of these factors; selling, general and administrative expenses as a percentage of net sales is expected to be above 2008 levels.
-Excluding China sales employee costs, we expect selling, general and administrative expenses as a percentage of net sales is expected to be above 2008 levels.
+Excluding China sales employee costs, we expect selling, general and administrative expenses as a percentage of net sales to be approximately equal to 2008 levels.